renierht/Kosmulator/README.md

 2) Getdist (Plotting packages)
 3) Numpy, Matplotlip, Scipy, h5py
 4) Generic Python packages: time, sys, os, platform, inspect, warnings, re, shutil (already part of the Python library)
+5) Latex (Miktex/Texlive) - This is not a necessary requirement.
+The code should work without it, but the graphs would look much better with latex installed on the PC

 ## Installation
 Install package directly from GitHub